russellmatt66/russellmatt66.github.io/_phys/2024-06-8_introplasmas-spm.md

 \end{align}
 $$

 the **Simple Harmonic Oscillator** (SHM).
-Specifically, these are examples of **homogeneous** differential equations, ones equal to zero, and are generally easier to solve than **heterogeneous** differential equations, where the RHS is non-trivial.
+Specifically, these are examples of **homogeneous** differential equations, ones that are equal to zero, and which are generally easier to solve than **heterogeneous** differential equations, where the RHS is non-trivial.
 In the case of an SHM where there is a forcing function being applied, e.g., a child in a swing being pushed by their parent, we would have a heterogeneous ODE.
 The analytical solution in that case, if there even *is* one, would depend on the exact force being applied.
 Fortunately, the SHM is homogeneous, and has an analytical solution, namely a sinusoid!

 $$
 \begin{align}